 The mantra ‘do more with less’ is to the noughties what ‘greed is good’ was to the eighties.
 Departments in every industry are constantly being asked to refine their processes in order to maximise output and reduce variability.

-THE FUTURE HAS ARRIVED.
+The future has arrive!
 It feels as though you can’t watch or read anything in the technological sphere without this near-hysterical phrase being uttered.
 And if not uttered, then implied.

 There are a few things in life that you can rely on.
 Wash your car and it will rain so heavily that you wished you owned a boat instead.
 A mullet looks good on approximately 0.003% of the population.